IN the Shade or UNDER the Shade? (English Prepositions)

 Where do you live?

-Readers of my blog come from all over the world, some places cooler and some places warmer.
-If you live in the Northern Hemisphere it’s summer!
+Readers of my blog come from all over the world, some places are cooler than others and some places are warmer.
+If you live in the Northern Hemisphere it’s summer from July to September!
 Do you remember the meaning of hemisphere?

 hemisphere